adityasankranthi/LinkedList-Sequence-ADT-Implementation/README.md

 ### Focus

 #### What is this homework assignment about?
+This homework assignment involves implementing a Sequence ADT using a linked list data structure.

 ### Gather

 #### What do I know?
 What do I need to know that's new?
+I know how linked list work, I need to get myself clear with the cursor, precursor concepts.

 ### Brainstorm

 #### What are some ideas for solving this homework assignment?
+following the what to do is the best way to proceed in the assignment. re doing/checking the activity might be a good start.

 ### Plan

 #### What will I work on first after I finish this planning part?
+1. I will first work on the well formed first because that ensures all the other code work correctly.
+2. then size, start, isCurrent and getCurrent
+3. then follow the steps mentioned in the homework statement.

 *The preceding steps should be completed and committed by the